Oligosoma smithi: Distribution and habitat

-The species is native to the northern half of the North Island of New Zealand.
 It is always found near the shoreline and prefers open areas such as around driftwood at the high tide mark.

-Behavior
+Behaviour

 Oligosoma smithi is diurnal (active during the day) and spends most of its time hunting or basking in the sun.
-It eats insects and probably anything that moves and fits in its mouth.
+It eats insects typically found along coastlines, and is known to occasionally eat fruit and scavenge birds and fish.

 Like most New Zealand skinks, it is viviparous (reproduces by giving birth to live young).
+The species typically mates around October, with between four and six young born each year between January and February.

 Conservation status

 As of 2012 the Department of Conservation (DOC) classified Oligosoma smithi as Not Threatened under the New Zealand Threat Classification System.

-Etymology

-The specific name, smithi, is in honor of British naval officer Lt Alexander Smith who collected the original specimens in the 1840s, and presented them to his uncle John Edward Gray, who described the new species.